 Social Media Tool Bag

 Small business website owners need to know which platforms are right for their interest and age group.
 Facebook works for most and then depending on your target market you should usually choose one more from Instagram, LinkedIn, Twitter, and Pinterest.
-For a micro-business I don’t recommend worrying about more than 2 platforms (with rare exceptions.)
+For a micro-business, we don’t recommend worrying about more than 2 platforms (with rare exceptions.)

-Being present on these platforms is important, but encouraging those with whom your business interacts to like you on facebook via invoices, email signatures, and follow up communications in general is a valuable action space.
+Being present on these platforms is important, but encouraging those with whom your business interacts to like you on Facebook via invoices, email signatures, and follow up communications, in general, is a valuable action space.
 Build into your regular process asking your customers to LIKE your page and leave a review.
 Literally print it on every Invoice!
-These reviews will also will drive people to like your social page.
+These reviews will also drive people to like your social page.